lyndon025/playtested/src/content/article/2023-03-24-yet-another-uninspired-slender-man-experience--full-review---slenderman-re-light-edition.md

 ---
-title: "Yet another uninspired Slender Man experience | Full Review - Slenderman RE: Light Edition"
+author: lyndonguitar
+category: Review
-description: "Slenderman RE: Light Edition is an adventure horror mobile game based on the Slender Man supernatural character.
-It is played in first person view and plays like an adventure game where you are to interact with the environment in order to progress."
+description: 'Slenderman RE: Light Edition is an adventure horror mobile game based on the Slender Man supernatural character.
+It is played in first person view and plays like an adventure game where you are to interact with the environment in order to progress.'
+featured: false
 pubDate: 2023-03-24
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "slenderman-re:-light-edition"]
+tags:
-featured: false
+- taptap
+- slenderman-re:-light-edition
-thumb: "/images/reviews/2023-03-24-yet-another-uninspired-slender-man-experience--full-review---slenderman-re-light-edition-0.avif"
+thumb: /images/reviews/2023-03-24-yet-another-uninspired-slender-man-experience--full-review---slenderman-re-light-edition-0.avif
+title: 'Yet another uninspired Slender Man experience | Full Review - Slenderman RE:
+  Light Edition'
 ---

 <div class="gallery">